modulitos/discovery/src/11-usart/send-a-single-byte.md

 This program writes to the `TDR` register.
 This causes the `USART` peripheral to send one byte of information through the serial interface.

-On the receiving end, your laptop, you should see show the character `X` appear on minicom/PuTTY's terminal.
+On the receiving end, your laptop, you should see the character `X` appear on minicom/PuTTY's terminal.